Dotnet-Boxed/Templates/README.md

 <p>The default ASP.NET MVC template takes no consideration of Search Engine Optimization at all.
 ASP.NET MVC Boilerplate adds a dynamically generated robots.txt file to tell search engines which pages they can index.
 It also adds a dynamically generated sitemap.xml file where you can help search engines even further by giving them links to all your pages.</p>

+<p>ASP.NET MVC has some very useful settings for appending trailing slashes to URL's and making all URL's lower case.
+Unfortunately, both of these are turned off by default, which is terrible for SEO.
+This project turns them on by default.</p>

 <p>It also includes an MVC filter which helps to redirect non-canonical URL's (URL's without a trailing slash or mixed case characters which are considered different URL's by search engines) to their canonical equivelant.</p>

 <h2>Accessibility</h2>